Aaishpra/maple/README.md

 # Maple
 ## About

-Maple is a chat application used for communitcatng with your friends made using angular and django.
+Maple is a user friendly chat application used for communitcatng with your friends made using angular and django.

 ![image](https://user-images.githubusercontent.com/66299533/102005468-002b3e00-3d3f-11eb-94c5-d3f838dbf5fd.png)